sam-marsh/ant-game/quality-manual/documentation/quality-assurance/acceptance-criteria.md

 document).
 This will essentially cover user and release testing, wherein the program shall be used by the team as if they were a user.

-In particular, the system should be tested each of the three main operating systems as identified in the non-functional requirements.
+In particular, the system should be tested on each of the three main operating systems as identified in the non-functional requirements.

 ## Acceptance Tests